The sharp phase transition for level set percolation of smooth planar Gaussian fields: Overview of our methods and outline of the proof

 To show quasi-independence, we start from the fact that, for the truncated field $f_R$, the crossing events on domains separated by distance $R$ are genuinely independent.
 Then we combine our control of the truncation difference $f - f_R$ with an argument based on the Cameron--Martin theorem that bounds the effect of small perturbations on monotonic events, to deduce the approximate independence of these events for $f$.
 This technique, inspired by the notion of influences (see Section~\ref{s.vl}), ends up being much simpler than previous approaches to showing quasi-independence based on lattice discretisation.
 We remark that our proof of quasi-independence requires only that $\rho(0) > 0$ (implied by $\kappa \ge 0$) and that Assumption~\ref{a.dec} holds for a given $\beta > 2$, with $\beta$ controlling how quickly the correlations between crossing events converge to zero.
 This part of the argument also generalises immediately to higher dimensions.

 To establish the sharp phase transition we use a three-step procedure.
 As mentioned above, we consider the truncated discretised field $f^{\eps}_{r}$ (for well-chosen $r = r(R)$ and $\eps = \eps(R)$ that are, respectively, growing and decaying polynomially in~$R$) and apply the OSSS inequality to the product space induced by the discrete white-noise variables $\eta_v$.
 The first step is then to have RSW and one-arm event estimates for~$f^{\eps}_{r}$.
 While this could probably be done by suitably modifying the argument from~\cite{tassion2014crossing}, since the law of $f^\eps_{r}$ is only translation invariant on a lattice (and since we want to have estimate uniform in $R$), we instead use a sprinkling procedure to deduce these estimates for $f^{\eps}_{r}$ for small levels $\ell = \ell(R) > 0$ from the analogous RSW estimates for~$f$.
 The second step is the application of the OSSS inequality to $f^{\eps}_{r}$, which is done by revealing the white-noise coordinates~$\eta_v$ one-by-one following a classical algorithm that determines a crossing event (see, e.g.,~\cite{schramm2010quantitative} in the case of Bernoulli percolation).
 This yields a `qualitative' description of the phase transition for a fixed rectangle at large scales.
 The third and final step is rather standard, and consists in bootstrapping the initial `qualitative' description of the phase transition to complete the proof of the main results.
+However, when the covariance of the field decays less than exponentially fast, the standard bootstrap (i.e.\ as applies to Bernoulli percolation or the Bargmann-Fock field) no longer works.
+We overcome this difficulty by making use of a `sprinkled' version of quasi-independence.